Wei-Parker-Guo/RayTracer/README.md

 • **-eps f**

 This sets the epsilon amount of next ray offset to avoid self-collison. f should be a fairly small positive float.

+• **-reps f**

+This sets the epsilon amount of splitted ray's offset from the parent ray, higher means softer and more random splits. f should be a fairly small positive float.

 # Additonal Features